robcarver17/pysystemtrade/docs/backtesting.md

 system.data.get_instrument_raw_carry_data(instrument_code)
 ```

-Each relevant pathname must contain .csv files of the following four types (where code is the instrument_code):
+Each relevant pathname must contain CSV files of the following four types (where code is the instrument_code):

 1. Static configuration and cost data- `instrument_config.csv` headings: Instrument, Pointsize, AssetClass, Currency.
 Additional headings for costs: Slippage, PerBlock, Percentage, PerTrade.
 See ['costs'](#costs) for more detail.
 2. Roll parameters data.
 See [storing futures and spot FX data](/docs/data.md) for more detail.